The Northern Lights

 The northern lights and their counterpart in the southern hemisphere appear when highly charged solar wind particles flowing from the sun collide with air molecules in the earth’s atmosphere transferring their energy into light.
 This occurs around the Polar Regions where those magnetic fields converge.
 These magnetic fields create auroral ovals around the top and bottom of our planet which move and distort as the earth rotates and solar flare activity increases.

-They usually occur between 60 and 75 degrees of latitude within a geographic area known as the aurora zone, of which Canada has the largest landmass but also covers northern Norway, Sweden, Finland, Alaska and Russia as well as all of Iceland.
+They usually occur between 60 and 75 degrees of latitude, which covers northern parts of Canada, Norway, Sweden, Finland, Alaska and Russia as well as all of Iceland.

 Interestingly, the northern and southern lights, or aurora australis, occur simultaneously but the inverse seasons mean they generally aren’t visible at the same time.